A bus priority route has been created in Market Street/Guild Street east/Bridge Street south which means a new road layout and traffic restrictions.

 The new South College Street junction improvements, which received £10million of Scottish Government funding, were delivered to provide extra capacity for general traffic and an alternative route ahead of the new bus priority route being introduced.

-The bus priority route was agreed at a meeting of the Full Council last June (2022) as part of the City Centre Masterplan to encourage sustainable and active travel in the city centre.
+The bus priority route was agreed at a meeting of the Full Council in June 2022 as part of the City Centre Masterplan to encourage sustainable and active travel in the city centre.

 Statutory stakeholders including emergency services have already been informed of the road layout changes which are being achieved through an Experimental Traffic Regulation Order (ETRO).